patrickmmartin/errorcodeNX/article.md

 Consider the case for an ```int``` return status, a library of functions that wishes to consume other library interfaces and report errors without simply passing through values will have to inspect the return codes and itself define yet another set of error values and map from one type to the other.
 This leads to a proliferation of interfaces and code paths as applications are composed from these libraries.
 This results in issues from the ongoing maintenance of the code paths mapping errors originating from different libraries for the consumption of various clients.

 The situation where an ```enum``` is used is even more problematic as handling these mismatching interfaces *requires* a switch statement, with the risk of mismapping of new return codes introduced into lib_one_err_t.
-Note that subsequently introduced new error states in ```lib_one_err_t``` will potentially require updates in all places where values of this ```enum``` are examined.
-The net effect is that interfaces must handle all returned statuses conservatively, which certainly results in less sophisticated program behaviour, which is inefficient, and further opens up the possibility that there is an error in all this additional code.

 ### Code Sample: A c++ wrapper that calls another library